petraartep/rock-paper-scissors/README.md

 - Scissors beats Paper
 - Paper beats Rock

+## Approach

+- Build domain model
+- TDD in capybara
+- MVP to make it work

+## Challenges

+- TDD in capybara
+- testing randomness
+- adding CSS to .erb files
+- implement a result class and tests to return the right value

 ## Run the program

 - Clone this repo to your local machine and `cd` into the directory